qlik-oss/qliksense-operator/README.md

 ## Operator Deployment

 Any Kubernetes operator has two parts 1.
 CRD 2.
 Controller.
 For qliksense operator, custom resource definition [CRD](deploy/crds/qlik.com_qliksenses_crd.yaml) need to be deployed first.
 The [sense-installer](https://github.com/qlik-oss/sense-installer) has command to do that (`qliksense opeartor crd install`) but it needs cluster level permission to do that.
 Then controller part need to be installed.
 The [sense-installer](https://github.com/qlik-oss/sense-installer) does it automatically and it does not require cluster level permission.

 ## Operation Mode

 The qliksense operator works differently based on if the CR has git repo in it or not.
-The non-git CR looks like this
+The non-git CR looks like this:

 ```yaml
 apiVersion: qlik.com/v1